Zotung language: Cases

-All nouns in Zotung inflect for cases.
-They can be inflected for the nominative, accusative, instrumental, dative, genitive, vocative, and various forms of the locative such as the inessive, intrative, adessive.
-The nominative case differs from dialect to dialect based on vowel harmony of the dialect’s differing vowels.
-Most nouns’ unmarked, lemma form are in the accusative form.
+All nouns in Zotung inflect for case.
+They can be inflected for the nominative, accusative, instrumental, dative, genitive, vocative, and various forms of the locative such as the inessive, intrative, and adessive.
+The nominative case differs between dialects based on the vowel harmony of a dialect’s differing vowels.
+The unmarked, lemma form of most nouns are in the accusative form.
 The accusative can be further divided into a separate case depending on if the definite article -kha is counted as a case suffix, the definite accusative.
 The instrumental case can also be used to show the extent of a period of time.
 It is inflected for in some prepositions and postpositions such as ciate (extent of time), ryte (with), liare (by).
 The dative has become more common and is taking over the role of the locative in younger speech.
 The genitive is not required when a noun acts as an adjective, but it still is sometimes used even in the adjectival form.

 An example of the cases in use is:

 Some case endings of proper nouns and common nouns are differentiated especially in the dative and locative cases.
 In the dative case, proper nouns take the -lan or -lam suffix and change according to the rules of vowel gradation.
 For example, the village name Thesi would become Thesilam for its dative case while Siangaw would become Siangalan.

 Additionally, there are other inconsistencies in how nouns are inflected.
 These mismatches could be further grouped into noun classes, if Zotung has any.
 For instance, nouns ending in -á, -aw, or -o have an irregular declension.

 Some nominals have no separate ending in the nominative and dative cases.
 This group is mostly made up of nouns ending in -am and -an.

 Agreement

 There are two prominent numbers in Zotung, singular and plural.
 Each of the cases have a somewhat specific plural suffix.
 The usual plural suffixes for the accusative in colloquial dialects are -ae, -hae, -e, and -æ.
-The matter of which to use depends on the previous consonant, stem vowel and speaker’s preference.
+The matter of which to use depends on the previous consonant, stem vowel, and speaker’s preference.
 Most adjectives that describe a noun are also required to agree in number, and occasionally gender and case.
-Therefore, in the phrase below where the word meaning royalties, boinungeklan, is a feminine noun in the dative plural case, the adjective amoivaw must also be in the feminine dative plural:
+Therefore, in the phrase below where the word meaning 'royalties', boinungeklan, is a feminine noun in the dative plural case, the adjective amoivaw must also be in the feminine dative plural:

-amoinune boinungeklan = to the beautiful princesses

 While agreement in gender for masculine, common and neuter nouns are optional, agreement in the feminine is explicitly required.

-Some nouns are naturally plural so they do not require the regular plural suffixes.
-Such nouns are: zapii (crowd of people), mipi (people), ablyn (all that are present), loramsa (farm animals) etc.
+Some nouns are naturally plural and thus do not require the regular plural suffixes, such as zapii (crowd of people), mipi (people), ablyn (all that are present), and loramsa (farm animals).